 - Special needs

-Designed primarily, but not exclusively, for younger schoolchildren, these workshops always envisage a preliminary part in which the participants gain direct experience of the museum, engaging their senses and emotions whilst making them familiar with the artistic or scientific wealth it contains.
-Thereafter come the practical activities, which either take place in specially equipped educational spaces or in the exhibition rooms themselves.
-Inspired by an active approach to teaching and learning, these workshops include manual activities and experimentation; enabling the children to gain more immediate experience of the particular scientific and artistic contents of the specific museum, such practical endeavour allows them to explore that which it would be pointless to approach at a purely theoretical level.
-The children also get to keep any objects and works produced during these workshops, a souvenir that makes the whole experience more meaningful for them.
+Designed specifically (but not exclusively) for younger learners, these workshops are inspired by an active approach to teaching and learning, include manual activities and experimentation; enabling the pupils to gain more immediate experience of the particular scientific and artistic contents of the specific museum, such practical endeavour allows them to explore that which it would be pointless to approach at a purely theoretical level.
+The pupils also get to keep any objects and works produced during these workshops, a souvenir that makes the whole experience more meaningful for them.

-Both the interactive visits and the workshops are designed to allow all children to participate, and they can also be modified in order to meet special needs of class members.
+Both the interactive tours and the workshops can be modified in order to meet specific requirements of class members.

 Activities are structured to include all students, but can always be adapted to suit special needs through the availability of specific tools, such as translation

 into sign language, tactile and multi-sensory materials and customising itineraries, supports and proposals.
 Do not hesitate to contact us at education@fmcvenezia so that, together, we can make all that we offer fully inclusive.